brandon-fryslie/claude-plus-plus/agent_planning/PROJECT_SETUP.md

 4. Answer questions about your overall project scope and architecture
 5. Review the generated repository-level PROJECT.md
 6. Confirm deletion of this wizard file
-7. Use `./new-project.sh <feature-name>` to create individual feature projects
+7. Agent will automatically create projects in projects/ directory as needed

 ## Repository vs Feature Projects